walquis/git-basics-team-project/thebook/src/session1.md

 **Scenario**: You accidentally make commits on `main`, but then realize you should be on a different branch--for instance, in order to push that branch and submit a Pull Request for it (we'll discuss PR's soon).

 #### LAB - Simulate branching "after-the-fact"
 > 1. Make 3 or 4 commits on `main`.
-Then realize Oops, I should be on another branch.
+Then realize Ooops, I should be on another branch.
 > 1. Make a branch at your current location.  _Hover [here](doesnotexist.jpg, "'git branch mybranch' (not 'git checkout mybranch'!
 Why is that?)") for a hint._
 > 1. Use `git reset` to move `main` back to where it should be.